Move along, folks... Nothing to be found here.

 However, in the Killercop case, the prosecution had no such logs or any hard evidence demonstrating that Killercop uploaded the content.
 Kozinski ruled orally during the hearing that circumstantial evidence was sufficient to establish that Killercop was culpable.
 Kozinski explained that the prosecution need not prove who specifically uploaded the information, and that a presumption of responsibility exists over the material by virtue of circumstantial evidence relating to the relationship of the individual to the server.
 In Killercop's case, Killercop was the registered / legal owner of the server account (a rental of assigned space of a public server), and that regardless of who else had access to that account Kozinski said that Killercop was responsible by circumstance and the prosecution had no burden of proof to establish that he actually uploaded the content.
 Although the court failed to address this important point in its written decision, this finding was a key defeat for Killercop and a key finding that enabled the government to extend its jurisdiction to internet activities through this case.

-Now, Kozinski is going to attempt to argue the same defense that he denied to Killercop: that he was not responsible, that others had access to the server and that therefore he should not be held responsible.
+Now, Kozinski is going to attempt to argue the same defense that he denied to Killercop: that others had access to the server and that therefore he should not be held responsible.

 According to his reasoning in the Killercop case, circumstantial evidence is sufficient to establish that Kozinski transmitted the information.
 The government need present no proof that Kolinsky uploaded the files himself.